mjkloeckner/95.11/README.md

 "The C programming language" - Brian W. Kernighan & Dennis Ritchie.

+Installation:

+NOTE: You need to have installed gcc in order to compile the application.
+Install it and make shure you have gcc added to path to execute it from terminal/cmd.

 Linux installation:

 Arch based distros:

-		.Install base-devel, git(not neccesary unless you want to clone the repo).
+	Install base-devel, git(not neccesary unless you want to clone the repo).

-		.Clone repo from terminal or download the .zip file and unzip it.
+	Clone repo from terminal or download the .zip file and unzip it.

-		.Navigate to the folder and open a terminal there, run 'make install'.
+	Navigate to the folder and open a terminal there, run 'make install'.

 Windows installation:

-You need to have installed gcc in order to compile the application.
-Install it and make shure you have gcc added to path to execute it from cmd.

-Installing in windows:

-	.Downlaod .zip file and unzip it or clone repo.
+	Downlaod .zip file and unzip it or clone repo.

+	Navigate to the downloaded folder.

-	.Execute 'make.bat'.
+	Execute 'make.bat'.

 NAME